mittwald/salt-microservices/README.md

 include the following:

 1. Creating as many Docker containers as defined in the pillar
-2. Adjusting the HAProxy configuration to make your services accessible to the world.
+2. Adjusting the NGINX configuration to make your services accessible to the world.
 3. Configure maintenance cron jobs for each service as defined in the pillar.
    These will be run in temporary docker containers.